doingfr/cdvlive/README.md

 Examples:
     $ cdvlive ios
     $ cdvlive android

+Runs on device, if device not attached then runs on emulator/simulator
 ```

 Tip: For Android is better to have the android emulator running before running cdvlive command